Richard Holbrooke and the End of the American Century

-In the wake of the 2016 presidential election, The New York Times chose George Packer’s The Unwinding as a key book “To Help You Understand Trump’s Win.”
-Now, years after this flash point, Packer’s notion of ‘unwinding’—the rise of populism, institutional collapse, and the unraveling of the American Dream—is more bracingly relevant than ever.
-In talks drawn from his lucid yet optimistic reporting, Packer offers a deeply informative perspective for anyone seeking to comprehend the political and cultural forces making the country what it is today.
+In the wake of the 2016 presidential election, the Times chose George Packer’s The Unwinding as a key book “To Help You Understand Trump’s Win.”
+Now Packer’s notion of ‘unwinding’—the rise of populism, institutional collapse, and the unraveling of the American Dream—is more bracingly relevant than ever.
+His new book, Our Man: Richard Holbrooke and the End of the American Century—being hailed as a complex depiction of a nation in global crisis—is a vivid saga of the ambition, idealism, and hubris of Richard Holbrooke, one of the most legendary and complicated figures in recent American history.
+The Times says “Our Man not only revitalizes but in some ways reinvents the art of journalistic biography.”
+In talks drawn from his lucid yet optimistic reporting, Packer offers a deeply informative perspective for anyone seeking to comprehend the political and cultural forces making the country what it is today—and how it affects us in ways we could never have predicted.

 “[The Unwinding] is an epic—wondrous, bracing, and true—that will stand as the defining book of our time.”— Dexter Filkins, author of The Forever War

 Packer has published four other works of non-fiction: The Assassins’ Gate: America in Iraq; Interesting Times: Writings from a Turbulent Decade; Blood of the Liberals; and The Village of Waiting.
 He is also the author of two novels, The Half Man and Central Square, and a play, Betrayed.
 He is the editor of The Fight Is for Democracy: Winning the War of Ideas in America and the World, and of a two-volume edition of George Orwell’s essays.
 He has been a Guggenheim Fellow and a Holtzbrinck Fellow at the American Academy in Berlin.

 “Our event last night was an over-the-top success.
 George drew an impressively large crowd; his talk was outstanding; my computer this morning was jammed with congratulatory e-mails.
 Last night ranks as one of our best events ever.”University of Missouri